-It’s no secret the Seychelles is ultimate paradise, but you can still find a piece of island nirvana away from the crowds.
+It’s no secret the Seychelles is the ultimate paradise, but you can still find a piece of island nirvana away from the crowds.
 Take island hopping to the next level by cruising between the white sandy coastlines, sampling Creole cuisine and dropping anchor in the perfect spot to plunge into crystal-clear waters.
 The Seychelles is described as the Galapagos of the Indian Ocean, with its diverse marine habitats.
-On our Seychelles tours you can meet an old giant tortoise; snorkel along coral reefs surrounded by tropical fish, and hike through mangrove forests to see rare (unusually-shaped) coconut trees while spotting species of squawking parrots above.
+On our Seychelles tours, you can meet an old giant tortoise; snorkel along coral reefs surrounded by tropical fish, and hike through mangrove forests to see rare (unusually-shaped) coconut trees while spotting species of squawking parrots above.

 Trips from 1 January 2023 onwards

 From 1 January 2023, Intrepid will no longer require travellers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).